actions-marketplace-validations/carolyn-sun_simple-lang-stats/README.md

 <!-- simple-lang-stats -->
 ```
-55.47% TypeScript
-15.88% JavaScript
+58.55% JavaScript
+33.21% Fluent
+4.36% CSS
+1.33% TypeScript
+1.13% MDX
+0.75% HTML
+0.45% Swift
-11.79% Shell
+0.12% Shell
-5.7% V
+0.05% V
-4.13% Ruby
+0.04% Ruby
-3.98% CSS
-2.81% MDX
-0.24% PowerShell
 ```
-*Based on 7 repositories for Carolyn Sun (carolyn-sun)*<br/>Powered by [carolyn-sun/simple-lang-stats](https://github.com/carolyn-sun/simple-lang-stats)
+*Based on 12 repositories for Carolyn Sun (carolyn-sun)*<br/>Powered by [carolyn-sun/simple-lang-stats](https://github.com/carolyn-sun/simple-lang-stats)
 <!-- /simple-lang-stats -->

 ## Quick Start

-Set a `GitHub_TOKEN` secret in your repository settings in case you reach the API rate limit. `Repo` scope is sufficient.
+Set a `PAT` secret in your repository settings in case you reach the API rate limit. `Repo` scope is sufficient.

 Add this marker to your README.md where you want the language statistics to appear: